 2️⃣ NHS Scotland patient satisfaction is at its highest level on record.
 Patient satisfaction continues to increase with 90 per cent of NHS Scotland patients rating their care and treatment as good or excellent.

-3️⃣ The number of people working in our health service has increased to a record high.
-Under the SNP, NHS Scotland staffing has increased by 13,200 or 10.4 per cent.
+3️⃣ The number of people working in our health service has increased to record levels.
+Under the SNP, NHS Scotland staffing has increased by almost 12,900.

 4️⃣ Scotland’s hospital A&E performance has been the best in the UK for the past three years.
-Our core accident and emergency performance has remained better than elsewhere in the UK for the last three years of published data, from March 2015 to January 2018.
+Our core accident and emergency performance has remained better than elsewhere in the UK for more than the last three years of published data, from March 2015 to April 2018.

 5️⃣ Scotland has the highest number of GPs per 100,000 population of any UK nation, and we will aim to increase the number of GPs in Scotland by at least 800 over the next decade.
 We’re also introducing a new GP contract to make general practice an even more attractive career prospect for doctors.